valencik/mastersAPSC/documents/thesis/thesis.md

 ### Indexed Search
-%- Author fingerprinting will improve the author 'browse' button The interface for indexed searching is quite similar to the Text search.
+%- Author fingerprinting will improve the author 'browse' button The interface for indexed searching is similar to the Text Search.
 The most important difference is the functionality offered by the browse buttons for the search parameters.
 The user can select a parameter of the following types:
 Author, FirstAuthor, Nuclide, Target, Parent, Daughter, Subject, Measured, Deduced, Calculated, Reaction, Incident, Outgoing, Journal, Topic, Z(range)
 For each of the types available the browser button will redirect to another page that either details the possible values or provides another search through the possible values.
 For example, Author and First Author direct to a simple search interface that allows some partial matches against the list of known authors.
+%- TODO ROBY have you compared this to your known multiples?

 ### Result Analysis
 Search queries are remembered and presented in the 'Combine View' tab.